Understanding The Demat Holding Account Statement And How To Download It

 Once an Individual has gained access to their CAS and can view their demat account statement, there are a number of things to look for in order to correctly interpret the statement.

-Fund options and names: This shows users the title of their funds along with mentions of dividend payments and growth of the fund.
+Fund options and names: This shows users the title of their fund, along with mentions of the plan type (Growth or Income Distribution cum Capital Withdrawal/IDCW).

-Dividend payouts: This shows investors a history of the dividend payments they have received from their investments.
+Dividend payouts: This shows investors a history of the dividend payments they have received from their investments or corporate actions like bonus shares.

-Transaction Summary: This functions as a giant compilation of all records of any transactions the investor has made in the share market.
-Along with this, the SIP and SWPs are also mentioned.
+Transaction Summary: This functions as a giant compilation of all records of any transactions the investor has made in the share market and mutual funds during the statement period.
+Along with this, Systematic Investment Plans (SIPs) and Systematic Withdrawal Plans (SWPs) are also mentioned.

 Importance of a Demat Account Holding Statement